 The Universal Language of Customer Service

-I have recently returned from vacation in Greece and #istanbul, #turkey.
+I find myself reminiscing about one of my vacations in Greece and Istanbul, Turkey.
 Traveling to Europe and Asia, where the local time is 8 hours ahead of New York, I had a chance to take a break from the business demands of direct marketing and lead generation.
 In addition to taking a break from work, I wanted to soak up one of the most vibrant cultures in the world.
 As much as I wanted to switch out of work mode completely, I quickly realized that business issues are the same all over the world.
-I know that competition for business in the United States is intense, but it is nothing compared to what I witnessed first-hand in the #grand bazaar.
+I know that competition for business in the United States is intense, but it is nothing compared to what I witnessed first-handin The Grand Bazaar.

 The guidebooks taught me that the Bazaar is one of the oldest and largest covered markets in the world.